-It was not his concern, however.
-It was not his intention to inform Nico of the development to begin with, so he had complied with that request as well.
+It wasn’t Werner’s concern, however.
+It wasn’t his intention to inform Nico of that development to begin with, so he had complied with that request as well.

 “Whoever that was that overrode you…” Nico drew suddenly. “… he had… an interesting way of speaking.”

 Werner resisted tensing.
-“Yes, I once again apologize for his behavior.”
+“Yes, I again apologize for his behavior.”